GarnBarn/garnbarn-backend/api.md

 ### Update Assignment

-This API will update the specifed assignment with the new detail.
+This API will update the specifed assignment that user was the author with the new detail.

 #### Permission